browneyedsoul/RemNote-AliasCloud/README.md

 # Alias Cloud

+🚧 It has now become an officially supported feature.
+Enjoy!

 ## What is this?

 - People who suffer from distraction caused by aliases can benefit from it